Character-Centered Dialogue Generation from Scene-Level Prompts: Experiments and Results

 \subsection{Users Evaluation}

-To evaluate the quality, coherence, and emotional expressiveness of our character-driven video generation framework, we conducted a human subject study with 15 participants.
-The study aimed to assess which video-audio combinations were perceived as most vivid, natural, and immersive by human viewers, without revealing the underlying model names.
-Figure~\ref{fig:user_study} shows the aggregated preference counts for each video condition across the five experimental settings.
-Our model (Video A) was selected in 197 out of 225 total responses, corresponding to a preference rate of {\bf 87.2\%}.
-This strong preference was consistent across all experiment types.
-Notably, in the Speech Generation comparison, our method received 42 out of 45 votes ({\bf 93.3\%}), while in the Dialogue Generation setting, it received 38 out of 45 votes ({\bf 84.4\%}).
-Details are available in Appendix~\ref{supplementary:user_study}.
-In addition to quantitative preference, the free-text and multiple-choice justifications revealed common themes: \begin{itemize} \item Participants often selected our model because the character’s tone, emotions, and vocal style felt ``consistent'' and ``expressive''. \item Users favored versions with the Recursive Narrative Bank for “story flow” and “continuity between scenes”. \item Keyframe-based visual grounding improved alignment between scene and utterance, contributing to perceived coherence. \end{itemize}
+We conducted a human subject study with 30 participants to evaluate the perceived quality, coherence, and emotional expressiveness of our character-driven video generation framework.
+Participants compared anonymized video--audio outputs across five experimental settings, without access to model identities.
+As shown in Fig.~\ref{fig:user_study}, our method (Video~A) was preferred in 412 out of 450 total responses, corresponding to a {\bf 91.6\%} preference rate.
+This trend was consistent across evaluation conditions.
+In particular, our approach received 87 out of 90 votes ({\bf 96.7\%}) in the Speech Comparison and 81 out of 90 votes ({\bf 90.0\%}) in the Dialogue Comparison.
+Additional details are provided in Appendix~\ref{supplementary:user_study}.
+Analysis of free-text justifications indicates that participants favored our system due to (i) consistent and expressive character tone and emotion, (ii) improved story flow and continuity enabled by the Recursive Narrative Bank, and (iii) stronger alignment between visual scenes and generated utterances through keyframe-based grounding.